spookysalsa/medermade.github.io/week-1/12-self-introduction.md

 Leave feedback for the second person using the "Issues" feature on GitHub.
 Use the ["How to Create an Issue"](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/review.md) instructions for help.

 ## Release 4: Check in with your accountability group
 Accountability groups are designed to give you a core group of people in your cohort to lean on and learn from.
 You will have a challenge to connect/meet with them each week.
 As a group you can decide to connect weekly via hangouts, in person, or email.
-You will also get the chance to work with them on group chalelnges in later units, so it's important to start building a relationship early.
+You will also get the chance to work with them on group challenges in later units, so it's important to start building relationships early.
 You may want to start a code review process within your accountability group as well.

 Now that you've introduced yourself to your cohort, it's time to get to know your accountability group.
 You should have a link to your accountability groups in your Google+ Community.
 Contact the people in your accountability group via email with the following information:

 - Which challenge confused you the most this week
 - Which concepts you found most interesting
 - The city you currently live in
-- Your preferred way of connecting with the group each week (hangout, email, in person, if possible.)
+- Your preferred way of connecting with the group each week (hangout, email, in person, if possible).

 ## Release 5: Celebrate!
 You made it through Week 1!
 How do you feel!
 Feel free to share your thoughts on twitter using the hashtag **#DBCU1W1** so your cohort mates can easily find your tweets.
 If you want to tell us how you're feeling, tweet @devbootcamp too.